 Shimon was no stranger to gun violence.
-He began his career as a paramedic treating wounded soldiers and civilians during Israel’s 2006 war with Lebanon.
+As MDA’s station chief in Kiryat Shemona, he spent much of his time treating wounded soldiers and civilians during Israel’s 2006 war with Lebanon.

 Highly trained with years of experience in this exact type of injury, Shimon immediately began administering first aid to the grievously wounded woman.